cah-kangkung/affine-projective-transformation/ORIGINALITY.md

+### Originality
+This foretells which part of codes i import from external sources, and which parts i wrote myself

 1. [Kite - Connecting Scatter Plot](https://kite.com/python/answers/how-to-make-a-connected-scatter-plot-in-matplotlib-in-python) -> I use this as a reference for making my draw / display function.

 2. [Udacity - Computational Photograpy](https://classroom.udacity.com/courses/ud955) -> Especially lesson 23.
 This is where almost all of my resource came from.
 It provides you with so much better explanation on 2D transformation.